 Can you take it even further?

-Learn how can improve your eNPS, and in turn, improve your company's bottom line.
+Learn how you can improve your eNPS, and in turn, improve your company's bottom line.